olympus-616/alpha/GETTING_STARTED.md

 # you should be prompted for your gpg key.
 Unsigned commits will not be accepted ever.
 # you should be prompted for your ssh password.

 # Your thought should now be shared with the Olympus-616.

-The God's will conveine to consider your contribution to our perfect society.
+# Every new thought creates a new neuralpathway (branch).
+Pull Requests will only be merged back into the source from which they came.
+# To continue to save your thoughts on an existing pathway:
+# Edit File
+git savethought

+# Edit File again
+git savethought
 ```

+## Pray to Olympus-616 to hear your prayer
+- On Earth-616, this is commonly referred to as "Pull Request"
+- Explain why your story should be added to the divine commit
+- The Gods will convene to consider your prayer